Deepcuts/r3mux/README.md

 Using an MP4 container with stereo AAC has the best chances of being direct played/streamed by a media server such as [Plex Media Server](https://plex.tv) and not forcing your server to transcode the media for your various clients.

 ### How to use it
+Download the zip file and extract the r3mux-master to your hard drive.
+Edit the file settings.ini inside Program subfolder.
+Defaults should work right out of the box.
+Copy your MKV file(s) to the Jobs subfolder.
+Inside Program subfolder execute/double click the remux-MKV-MP4.bat file If everything goes well, your remuxed MP4 file(s) will be available in the Completed subfolder.